smbutterfield/ibmt17-18/_11-further-part-writing/b2-ex-voiceleading1stand3rdinv.md

 ## Passing chords

 **When a chord is inserted between two other chords to create a bass line with stepwise motion, we call this a *passing chord*.
-First- and third-inversion chords are often used for this.
-You can consider *passing* a function that replaces a chord's standard function (i.e. tonic, dominant,and predominant), and instead extends the function of the chords on either side.
+First- and third-inversion chords often function in this way.
+You can consider *passing* a function that replaces a chord's standard function (i.e. tonic, dominant, and predominant), and instead extends the function of the chords on either side.
 For example, a vii<sup>o6</sup> chord between a I chord and I<sup>6</sup> chord is no longer functioning strictly as a dominant function, because it's primary role in this case is to extend the tonic function from I through the I<sup>6</sup>.
-Harmonize the following progressions to see examples of passing chords.**
+Harmonize the following progressions to practice using passing chords from first- and third-inversion chords.**

 {% capture ex4 %}X:4
 T:Passing chords